 Lebens- und Rentenversicherungsprämien

 You can deduct in all cases not only your own insurance premiums, but also those of children you maintain.

 How to fill it in?
 Insurance companies send a yearly tax report stating the premiums paid.
 This report is typically sent around January for the previous year.
 Don’t calculate the insurance premiums yourself.
 Just wait for this doc.
-You’ll must enclose to the tax returns anyways.
+You’ll must upload such reports to the tax filing anyways.

 On a separate note, you can also deduct interest received from your bank accounts in here.
 This is the field Zinsen von Sparkapitalien.
 I personally find this deduction quite weird.
 It’s likely it doesn’t apply to you.
 There’s a discussion around it here, just in case.

 This section is automatically calculated.
 It caps your deductions to certain federal/cantonal limits.
 The caps are quite restrictive.
 As a result, your effective insurance deductions are almost always below your actual premium payments.

 Berufsorientierte Aus- und Weiterbildung

 Use this form to deduct expenses for work-oriented training .
 You can deduct up to CHF 500 without supporting receipts.
 Make use of that limit!